 A: Powell River enjoys first class public safety because of having an immediately responding apparatus.
 To understand how, let’s take a look on how time factors into an emergency call.
 There are many “times” to be accounted for in an emergency call.
 First there is the initial 911 call, the time from the beginning of the incident to when 911 is dialed.
 Then there is ‘dispatch time’, the time it takes our dispatch centre to gather the information and to notify us of the emergency.
 There is ‘turnout time’ which is the time it takes when we acknowledge notification of the emergency to when we are en route.
 This is followed by ‘response time’ which begins when we are en route to the emergency incident and ends when we arrive at the scene.
 By lowering the times above, you get an increased reduction in human and property loss.

 When you call 911 for a fire, your call goes to a primary public safety answering point.
 From there you are promptly directed to our dispatch centre located in Campbell River.
-Our dispatch centre abides by the standards laid out in NFPA 1221, where 95% of all alarms received on emergency lines shall be answered within 15 seconds and 95% of emergency call processing and dispatching shall be complete within 60 seconds.
-Once notified of the emergency, we strive for a one minute turnout time set out in NFPA 1710 and proceed to being en route to the emergency.
+Our dispatch centre abides by the standards laid out in NFPA 1221, where 95% of all alarms received on emergency lines shall be answered within 15 seconds.
+In addition 90% of emergency alarm processing shall be completed within 64 seconds and 95% of alarm processing shall be completed within 106 seconds.
+Once notified of the emergency, we strive for a 80 second turnout time for fire and special operations calls and a 60 second turnout time for medical calls (as set out in NFPA 1710) and proceed to being en route to the emergency.
 This rapid ‘turnout time’ is one advantage of having a staffed first response emergency vehicle.

 Q: Why does Powell River need all these emergency vehicles?